Auto Blend layers in Photoshop with Harmonize, includes Resolution Hack

 Choose Harmonize and notice reflections are generated as well as fixing the color of the boat.

-The question arises, is this the end of our skills?
-Is it all automated anymore.
+The sensitive question arises, is this the end of our skills?
+Is it all automated now?
 What was the point in all that learning?
-This is a valid question and one I have have been pondering since this feature was announced.

 Let me ask another question, if you are in ACR or Lightroom, do you press the auto button and move on?
-Or, do you take the time to fine tune the adjustments into something that you like?
+Or, do you take the time to fine-tune the adjustments into something that you like?
 There are a lot of creative directions you could go and once size doesn’t fit all.
+I think this a great feature for beginners or for making quick mockups, but skilled manual work is always going to be better and tell a better story.

-I think this a great feature for beginners or for mockups, but skilled manual work is always going to be be better and tell a better store.
 Aside from the resolution limitations and mistakes ai makes, these will get better over time.
 But only you know exactly the story you want to tell and exactly how you want things to look.
-A killed retouchers work is always going to look better, so YES, you should still develop your skills.
-On top of that.
-I really enjoy the process of compositing.
-Sure, use the ai tools to help you (especially the extraction tools), but they aren’t the whole story, just tools to help you.
+A skilled retouchers’ work is always going to look better, so YES, you should still develop your skills.

-This is my final composite that I made by hand, no ai, just good ol Photoshop.
+Let’s demonstrate this with an experiment I did on one of my composites.
+This is my final composite that I made by hand, no ai, just good ol’ Photoshop.
 I made the glowing bow and then painted the light and shadow onto Taylor, the model.

 Choose harmonize.